lekofox/nodejs_crud_test/README.md

 ### Using

 Do an HTTP request with Insomnia (or your favorite API client) as below.\
-You can use the same endpoints with http://localhost:3333 (change the src/config/database.js to docker credentials with root user and password )
+You can use the same endpoints with http://localhost:3333